enspencer/gdi-node/curriculum/class1/class1.md

   - Create a directory called gdi-node-class-1
   - Intro to node REPL shell [1]
   - Execute a js file [1]
-  - File I/O - use node's fs module to read contents of a text file, explain Buffers [2,3]
+  - File I/O
+    - CODE ALONG: use node's fs module to read contents of a text file, explain Buffers [2,3]
+    - ACTIVITY: use fs to read contents of a JSON file
   - Simple HTTP server [2,3] - use node's http module
   - BONUS: [Events](https://github.com/maxogden/art-of-node#events) and [streams](https://github.com/substack/stream-handbook#introduction) [4]